Historical Museum

 ARCHIVES ACCESS IS BY ADVANCED APPOINTMENT.

 Face masks are no longer required to be worn inside the historical museum. buildings.
-However, due to the small footprints of our historical buildings, we encourage visitors to continue to wear a face mask and practice social distancing in our facility.
+However, due to the small footprints of our historical buildings, we encourage visitors to continue to wear a face mask if they like and practice social distancing in our facility.

 Balzer House which was originally located on East Lake Street.